roma-glushko/hyx/docs/components/retry.md

 The backoff strategy is a crucial parameter to consider.
 Depending on the backoff, the retry component can help your system or be a source of problems.

+!!! warning
+    For the sake of simplicity, Hyx assumes that you are following AsyncIO best practices and not running CPU-intensive operations in the main thread.
+    Otherwise, the backoff delays may fire later after the thread is unblocked.

 ### Constant Backoff

 The most basic backoff strategy is to wait the constant amount of time on each retry.